-- Place pipe supports every 5 feet (1525mm) of horizontal and vertical run, beginning with support near water heater. - Periodic cleaning of the vent terminal and air-intake screens is mandatory. - Avoid locating vent terminals near equipment, vegetation, plants or building features which can be subject to degradation from exhaust gases.
+- ► The venting system must be installed in accordance with the vent system manufacturer's instructions. - In case vent system manufacturer instructions are not provided, it is recommended to place pipe supports every 5 feet on horizontal runs, beginning with support near water heater. - ► Periodic cleaning of the vent terminal and air-intake screens is mandatory. - Avoid locating vent terminals near equipment, vegetation, plants or building features which can be subject to degradation from exhaust gases.